yeti-switch/doc/docs/installation.rst

     CREATE DATABASE
     postgres=# \q

-Note: It's recommended to specify values for databases names, usernames, passwords differ from specified in this manual for security reasons.
+.. warning:: It's recommended to specify values for databases names, usernames, passwords differ from specified in this manual for security reasons.

 For large installations is reasonable to place CDR database on dedicated server